Yashh7951/weathercast/README.md

 # weathercast
-The Weather Forecasting App shows the live and real-time temperature of our city, along with current weather conditions, humidity, and wind speed.
+A weather forecast website made with HTML, CSS, JavaScript, and APIs provides real-time information about weather conditions, temperature, humidity, and wind speed.
+It's responsive, easy to use, and fetches reliable data from sources like OpenWeatherMap, Weather Underground, or AccuWeather.